arunasurya/bisqtransifex/transifexadmin.md

 Establish and coordinate active language teams with the members of each team collaborating closely to produce quality translations.

 #### Glossary and Style Guide Initiative
-Oversee the creation of a comprehensive glossary that is consistent across all core languages and a style guide that can set standards for all translations.
+Oversee the creation of a comprehensive glossary that is consistent across all core languages, and a style guide that can set standards for all translations.